Post Operative Rhinoplasty Instructions

 Daily care and maintenance are simple and straightforward.
 Your nurse will review these steps with you after surgery, and our team is available in person or over the phone to answer any questions that arise throughout your journey.

-Check out the video below as Dr. Philip Miller explains the proper post-operative care after a Rhinoplasty.
+Check out the video below as New York surgeon Dr. Philip Miller explains the proper post-operative care after a Rhinoplasty.

 For Week 1: